24. South of Spain & Morocco

 • The Juderia (''the city of the Jews'') district is what once used to be the city’s Jewish quarter, and nowadays it is one of the most beautiful parts of the city, with some excellently preserved buildings.
 A tour through this part will enable you to learn what life was like under Muslim and Christian domination for Jews, as well as to explore their culture and architecture.

 Lunch during the tour.
-Later we'll visit a traditional craftsman's workshop to discover the ancestral techniques and the phases of the true Toledano sword-making elaboration process.
+Later, we'll visit a traditional craftsman's workshop to discover the ancestral techniques and phases of the true Toledano sword-making elaboration process.

-Towards the evening transfer and arrival to Madrid, where the tour ends.
+Toward the evening transfer and arrival in Madrid, where the tour ends.

 ---------------